The five main SEND Tribunal appeal routes

 The SEND Tribunal appeal process: an overview

-Receive the LA's decision letter
+Receive the local authority's decision letter

 This is day one of your 2-month deadline.
 Note the date on the letter carefully.